Jadude/fAve-app/README.md

 > Q1: How can I add new products to my fridge in the fAve app?

-Answer: To add new products to your fridge in the fAve app, log in to your account and click the 'Add product' button .
+Answer: To add new products to your fridge in the fAve app, log in to your account and click the 'AddProduct product' button .
 Then enter the product name and expiry date.

 > Q2: Can I set notifications in the fAve app when products are about to expire?